 Boat access points on the lagoon, blue hole or lake provide multiple spaces for SUP yoga.

 Enjoy a day of bird watching, regular residence of kingfishers, great blue herons, great horned owls make this MetroPark a favorite spot for birders.
 This park offers a good chance to observe migrant waterfowl, gulls, terns, and swallows, as well as a chance of finding something rare.
 Eastwood Lake is well known for its migratory bird populations, including waterfowl, osprey, shorebirds, and gulls.

-Five Rivers MetroParks habitat and clean waterways conservation efforts have been rewarded with the return of Bald Eagles, perhaps you’ll catch a glimpse.
-Two Bald Eagles, known as Jim and Cindy, have nested across the road from Eastwood MetroPark at the City of Dayton Mad River Well Field.
-This pair has been hunting at Eastwood Lake and along the Mad River ever since they built their nest in 2009.
+Five Rivers MetroParks habitat and clean waterways conservation efforts have been rewarded with the return of American bald eagles.
+Perhaps you’ll catch a glimpse.
+Two bald eagles, known as Jim and Cindy, nested across the road from Eastwood MetroPark at the City of Dayton Mad River Well Field.
+The pair had hunted at Eastwood Lake and along the Mad River after building their nest in 2009.
 In 2016, Cindy died after carrying a wet branch back to the nest that made contact with a power line.

 Check out the “urban prairie” just inside the main gate of the park.
 These grassland habitats are under a prairie restoration and draw in cottontail rabbits, yellow breasted chats and willow flycatchers.

 Healthy habitats like those at Eastwood support wildlife like the chimney swift.
 You can spot this aerial hunter in Eastwood MetroPark.
 Bike the Buckeye Trail and look for nests built along the side of the Harshman Drive overpass.